 I’ve noted some points below that may interest you, but the key thing to keep in mind when looking at this is the quantity of sugar that you’re consuming – both knowingly and unknowingly.
 If added/free sugar makes up more than 5% of your overall diet, regardless of the source, that’s not ideal for your health.
 And the sweeter the food, the more likely you are to eat more than you need/want to.

 - It’s much harder to take in large quantities of sugar when it’s in the form of whole, unprocessed sugars (so fruit).
 You’ll simply stop because you’re full / satiated / can’t face any more!

 - If you’re focused on calories, it’s worth noting that stevia is a zero calorie sweetener and it has the added benefit of not elevating blood sugar levels after its consumption.
 Also that agave is more calorific than sugar, but because it’s sweeter you’ll likely use less of it and therefore take on less calories overall.

 - Stevia is thought to be c.
-150 times sweeter than sugar, with zero calories (as mentioned above), but pure stevia extract has a bitter aftertaste and so many of the stevia based products on our selves have been mixed with other sugars/sweeteners to improve the taste.
+200 times sweeter than sugar, with zero calories (as mentioned above), but pure stevia extract can have a bitter aftertaste and so many of the stevia based products on our shelves have been mixed with other sugars/sweeteners to improve the taste.
 Be sure of what you’re buying!
 Organic High Grade Liquid Stevia is highly recommended by many dieticians.

-- There were initial concerns over the safety of stevia-based sweeteners and whilst they seem to have disappeared entirely with the products now approved by food/government authorities around the world, we’re not entirely clear on the long-term effects of sweeteners.
+- There were initial concerns over the safety of stevia-based sweeteners but they seem to have disappeared entirely with the products now approved by food/government authorities around the world.

 - The extraction and processing methods used on “natural” sugars can completely change the properties of the plant.
 And whilst some sugars are quoted as being good sources of antioxidants, there are much better foods to source them from!